 On April 2, 2021, we entered into an employment agreement with Dr. Schuetz (the "Schuetz Agreement") providing for, among other things, that Dr. Schuetz's employment with us is "at-will," and his employment is not for a specified term.
 The Schuetz Agreement also provides that Dr. Schuetz is eligible to participate in the benefit programs made available to all our employees generally.
-As noted above, Dr. Schuetz elected to receive compensation in the form of equity in lieu of cash compensation as base salary and bonus.
-Dr. Schuetz's nominal base salary is intended to cover Dr. Schuetz's portion of the Company's group medical insurance costs.
-Dr. Schuetz will continue to receive equity in lieu of cash compensation for fiscal year 2021.
+As noted above, Dr. Schuetz elected to receive compensation in the form of equity in lieu of cash compensation as base salary in 2020 and 2021.
+Dr. Schuetz's nominal base salary was intended to cover Dr. Schuetz's portion of the Company's group medical insurance costs.
+In 2022, the Board of Directors approved an annual salary for Dr. Schuetz of \$550,000 with a target bonus of 50% of salary.